senior-buddy/carrot-ios/README.md

 // Send the message via my `CarrotSession`
 ```

-Upon receiving the message, another client would be able to decode it and render the `SKLabelNode`.
+Upon receiving the message, another client would be able to decode it and have all the information necessary to render the `SKLabelNode`.
 We'll go over both the sending and receiving of messages in the following sections.

 ## ðŸŽ™ Sending Messages to Carrot